salrashid123/istio_custom_auth_adapter/README.md

 # Simple Istio Mixer Out of Process Authorization Adapter

+>> NOTE: 6/2/20:  DO not use.
+The in-mixer authorization system described here is deprecated.
+Use [External Authorization Server with Istio](https://github.com/salrashid123/istio_external_authorization_server)

 ## Introduction

 Sample Istio out of process Mixer Adapter that handles authorization checks.
 Istio already ships with baseline [Authentication](https://istio.io/docs/concepts/security/#authentication) and [Authorization](https://istio.io/docs/concepts/security/#authorization) but users are free to inject custom authorization directly into the Mixer as a custom policy [Adapter](https://istio.io/docs/concepts/policies-and-telemetry/#adapters)